kaidokert/fsfw/doc/README-config.md

 # Auto-Translation of Events

-The FSFW allows the automatic translation of events, which allows developers to track triggered events directly via consoke output.
+The FSFW allows the automatic translation of events, which allows developers to track triggered events directly via console output.
 Using this feature requires:

 1. `FSFW_OBJ_EVENT_TRANSLATION` set to 1 in the configuration file.
 2. Special auto-generated translation files which translate event IDs and object IDs into